Once scientists asked the question and it was not an obvious

 these demands to study ocean circulation were fulfilled with a new

-technique which likewise came from nuclear physics.
+technique which also came from nuclear physics.
 The radioactive

 isotope carbon-14 could now be measured in the CO2